-As a network of people with lived experience of mental ill-health, distress and trauma, we often get requests from journalists and other media professionals looking to speak to people in our membership (network) with specific and often very painful and traumatic lived experiences.
-This is different to media and press professionals approaching NSUN as an organisation to have staff provide organisational comment from NSUN on news pieces.
-This page sets out our approach to dealing with requests to share callouts for people in our network to speak to journalists.
+As a network of people with lived experience of mental ill-health, distress and trauma, we often get requests from journalists and other media professionals looking to speak to people in our membership (network) with specific and often painful or traumatic lived experiences.
+This page sets out our approach to these types of requests (this is distinct from media representatives approaching NSUN to provide organisational comments).

-We may sometimes connect journalists or media representatives with individuals or a group in our network, or share a callout with the network (primarily through our weekly e-bulletin to members) which asks people to contact a journalist if they are willing to speak to them about a specific topic.
+We may sometimes connect journalists or media representatives with individuals or a group in our network by sharing a callout with the network (primarily through our weekly bulletin to members) which will ask people to contact the journalist if they are willing to speak to them about a specific topic.
 However, for us to do so, we will first want to understand more from the journalist about how the piece resulting from the engagement will be meaningful, and how the engagement itself will be handled with respect and sensitivity.

-This is because we know that journalism and media coverage around mental health can be sensationalist or “clickbait”, and we know that journalism can be extractive and tokenistic, using people’s deeply personal experiences as “stories” to “add colour” to media pieces without serving those whose voices and experiences it wishes to use to further its reach and impact.
+This is because we know that journalism and media coverage around mental health can often be sensationalist or “clickbait”, as well as extractive and tokenistic, using people’s deeply personal experiences as “stories” to “add colour” to media pieces without serving those whose voices and experiences it wishes to use to further its reach and impact.

 In order to feel relatively confident that the ask for engagement that we share is ethical, we will want to understand from the journalist: